NativeScript/docs/content/dev-reference.md

 prevText: the text to show in the `Previous` button.
 By default the text is looked up in the sidebar.
 next: the URL where the `Next` button at the bottom should link to
 nextText: the text to show in the `Next` button.
 By default the text is looked up in the sidebar.
+contributors: false # to disable the contributors list in the right sidebar
+contributors:
+ - GitHubUsername1
+ - GitHubUsername2
 ---

 <!-- the rest of the markdown -->